GACJ/callingitround/content/docs/calling/2_finding_your_voice/index.md

 ### Watch this

 Watch this touch of Plain Bob Doubles and then answer the questions.
-The quiz will test your listening and ropesight skills as you watch the conductor put the calls in the correct place. [n.b.
-I haven’t gotten permission yet to use this clip -- believed to belong to Lizzie Colliss.]
+The quiz will test your listening and ropesight skills as you watch the conductor put the calls in the correct place.
+This video was used with permission of the owner.

 {{< youtube TQjfYuEqKIs >}}